Pokémon: Black & White: Rival Destinies

+The season follows Ash Ketchum as he continues travelling across the Unova region with Iris and Cilan.

 In Japan, the episodes comprising this season aired as part of the Best Wishes!, under two subtitles.
 The first thirty-six episodes were aired as the second half of Pocket Monsters: Best Wishes!, having their initial run in Japan from September 22, 2011 until June 14, 2012.
 The next thirteen episodes were broadcast under the subtitle Pocket Monsters: Best Wishes!
 Season 2, first airing in Japan on June 21 through October 4, 2012.